 - Number of Restaurant Openings.
 Number of restaurant openings reflects the number of restaurants opened during a particular fiscal period.
-For restaurant openings we incur pre-opening costs, which are defined below, before the restaurant opens.
-Typically new restaurants open with an initial start-up period of higher than normalized sales volumes, which decrease to a steady level approximately six to twelve months after opening.
+For restaurant openings, we incur pre-opening costs, which are defined below, before the restaurant opens.
+Typically, new restaurants open with an initial start-up period of higher than normalized sales volumes, which decrease to a steady level approximately six to twelve months after opening.
 However, operating costs during this initial six to twelve month period are also higher than normal, resulting in restaurant operating margins that are generally lower during the start-up period of operation and increase to a steady level approximately nine to twelve months after opening. - Comparable Restaurant Sales.
 We consider a restaurant to be comparable in the first full quarter following the eighteenth month of operations.
 Changes in comparable restaurant sales reflect changes in sales for the comparable group of restaurants over a specified period of time.
 Changes in comparable sales reflect changes in customer count trends as well as changes in average check.
-Our comparable restaurant base consisted of 86, 88 and 81 restaurants at December 27, 2020, December 29, 2019 and December 30, 2018, respectively. - Average Weekly Sales per Restaurant.
-Average Weekly Sales per Restaurant is calculated by dividing total weekly sales by number of operating restaurants in a given week. - Average Check.
+Our comparable restaurant base consisted of 92, 86 and 88 restaurants at December 26, 2021, December 27, 2020 and December 29, 2019, respectively. - Comparable Restaurant Sales as compared to 2019.
+Changes in comparable restaurant sales reflect changes in sales for the comparable group of restaurants over a specified period of time as compared to that time in fiscal year 2019.
+The comparable group of restaurants include the restaurants that were in the comparable base as of the end of fiscal year 2019.
+Our comparable restaurant base consisted of 81 restaurants at December 29, 2019. - Average Check.
 Average check is calculated by dividing revenue by total entrées sold for a given time period.
 Average check reflects menu price increases as well as changes in menu mix.
-Our management team uses this indicator to analyze trends in customers' preferences, effectiveness of changes in menu and price increases as well as per customer expenditures. - Average Weekly Customers.
+Our management team uses this indicator to analyze trends in customers' preferences, effectiveness of changes in menu and price increases as well as per customer expenditures.

+- Average Weekly Customers.
 Average weekly customers is measured by the number of entrées sold per week.
 Our management team uses this metric to measure changes in customer traffic. - Average Unit Volume.
 Average unit volume consists of the average sales of our comparable restaurants over a certain period of time.
 This measure is calculated by dividing total comparable restaurant sales within a period of time by the total number of comparable restaurants within the relevant period.
 This indicator assists management in measuring changes in customer traffic, pricing and development of our brand. - Operating Margin.
 Operating margin represents income from operations as a percentage of our revenue.
-By monitoring and controlling our operating margins, we can gauge the overall profitability of our company.
+By monitoring and controlling our operating margins, we can gauge the overall profitability of our Company.